AISKhalil/AStra/README.md

 of the input cell line.
 Results of the analyzed cell lines were uploaded in `AStraResults/` folder.

 >    **a.
 Aneuploidy characterization:** a text file containing the important features of aneuploidy profile of the input
->    BAM such as whole-genome ploidy number, copy number reference (CNR), centralization error (CE), centralization score,
+>    BAM such as cellular ploidy, whole-genome ploidy level, copy number reference (CNR), centralization error (CE), centralization score,
->    read depth(RD)-median, RD-median/CNR, total counts of NGS reads, and aneuploidy spectrum (percentages of genome->
->    segments per CN-state).
+>    read depth (RD)-median, RD-median/CNR, total counts of NGS reads, and aneuploidy spectrum (percentages of genomeic segments per CN-state).

 >    **b.
 Chromosomal aneuploidy:** a narrowPeak BED format file of the approximated segmental aneuploidy of the
->    complete genome for UCSC Genome Browser.
+>    complete genome for visualization in UCSC Genome Browser.

 >    **c.
-Aneuploidy profile:** a figure of the RD signal of the genome after setting the CN reference.
+Aneuploidy profile:** a figure of the CN states of the genomic segments after setting the CN reference.
 >    For example, aneuploidy profile of A427 cell line is:
 ![VCaP coverage plot](/AStraResults/A427_GenomeAneuploidyWithChrsMarkers.png)

 >    **d.
 Aneuploidy spectrum:** a figure of the frequency distribution of the input sequencing data.
 In the frequency distribution,
->    The red line denotes the RD median whereas the dotted black lines denote the CN states.
+>    the red line denotes the RD median whereas the dotted black lines denote the CN states.
 >    For example, aneuploidy spectrum of A427 cell line is:
 ![VCap anueploidy spectrum](/AStraResults/A427_200bin_GenomeHistogram.png)